 CBC uses the Texas Success Initiative (TSI) Assessment as its primary college placement tool.
-The TSI assess students' math, reading, and writing abilities.
-The TSI is a system designed to provide placement, advisement, and guidance information for students.
+The TSI assesses students' math, reading, and writing abilities and is designed to provide placement, advisement, and guidance information for students.
 Assessments are delivered in a computer adaptive mode.
 The assessment scores and diagnostics will be provided immediately after completion of the TSI assessment.

-The TSI scores are used to determine placement and need for college preparatory education (i.e. developmental courses).
-For location, dates, time of operation, contact information and fees, please go to www.coastalbend.edu/testing or call: (361) 354-2334.
+The TSI scores are also used to determine placement and the need for college preparatory education (e.g., developmental courses).
+For locations, dates, and times of operation, contact information, and fees, please go to www.coastalbend.edu/testing or call (361) 354-2334.